fastai/nbdev-jekyll-theme/README.md

 ## Development

-The following are instructions for using the nbdev-theme without the template, which can be useful for testing or development.
+The following are instructions for using nbdev-jekyll-theme without the template, which can be useful for testing or development.

 ### Installation